cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-4.rst

    :width: 640
    :height: 480

+Assuming you constructed/calibrated two right legs and assigned them both IDs 1-3 in previous labs, complete the following for left legs.

-For each motor/motor controller pair:
+For each left motor/motor controller pair:

 1. Connect a motor to a motor controller, and the motor controller to the bottom PCB.